 Winton was the subject of two films by Czech filmmaker Matej Mináč.
 The first was a feature film, All My Loved Ones (1999).
 This was followed by the documentary film The Power of Good: Nicholas Winton (2002).
 Later that year Sir Nicholas Winton was awarded a knighthood in the New Year's honours list.

 The Bratislava History Project was launched in October 2008.
 This is a joint project between British and Slovak school children researching aspects of joint recent history.
 The project brings together the British Council’s Dreams and Teams school twinning initiative which seeks to encourage leadership and citizenship skills and the European History e-Learning Project, an European Commission's Socrates funded project that promotes the use of ICT in the history classroom.
 The project is coordinated by Richard Jones-Nerzic of the British International School in Bratislava.

-Sir Nicholas Winton, Joe Schlesinger, Lady Milena Grenfell-Baines, Lord Alfred Dubs and Vera Gissing will be interviewed by a small group of students.
-After the event, the students will collaborate to produce a website of their videos and research, along with a documentary of the day.
-The website is intended to be used by schools in the future as a curriculum resource, but also as a model of best practice in the application of ICT in European school collaboration projects.
+Sir Nicholas Winton, Joe Schlesinger, Lady Milena Grenfell-Baines, Lord Alfred Dubs and Vera Gissing were interviewed by a small group of students.
+After the event, the students collaborated to produce a website of their videos and research, along with a documentary of the day.

 For nearly half a century, Englishman Nicholas Winton kept quiet about the lives of 669 children he saved during the few months before World War II.
 His secret was revealed in 1988 when his wife Greta, who has since died, discovered a scrapbook in their attic containing children's names and photographs and letters written by their parents.